zruv/youtube-to-mp4/README.md

 Desktop YouTube to mp4 application

-It is free, open source and fast youtube video downloader with features of downloading videos in quality available
+It is free, open source and fast youtube video downloader with features of downloading videos in quality available.